yury-lysogorskiy/lammps/doc/src/variable.rst

 anywhere in an input script, e.g. as an argument to another command that allows for equal-style variables.

+A python-style variable can also be used within the formula for an equal-style or atom-style formula with the syntax py_varname(arg1,arg2,...) as explained below for variable formulas.
+When used in an atom-style formula, it can the variable can be invoked once per atom using arguments specific to each atom.
+The resulting values in the atom-style variable can thus be calculated by Python code.

 ----------

 For the *string* style, a single string is assigned to the variable.